 We go on living our lives, going through the motions, dealing with unexpected events, checking off our to-do lists, and crossing paths with each other.
 Somehow morning turns into evening and we don’t know where the hours went.
 Much of life’s richness goes unnoticed.

-There is treasure to be found in every day living.
+There is a treasure to be found in everyday living.
 When we live in the past or constantly agonize over the future, we forget to recognize and appreciate the fullness of our lives.

 When I stop and think that the present moment is all I have and allow myself to become absorbed in it, my mind becomes still and quiet.
 I’m at peace, I’m focused, and I accomplish all I need to accomplish on time.